IntentArchitect/Docs/articles/release-notes/intent-architect-v4.3.md

 ![Advanced Mapping Scripting Options Example](images/4.3/advanced-mapping-scripting-options.png) _An example of two scripting options available for the `Model: PageResult<CustomerDto>?` property.
 These scripts are configured in the relevant Modules._

 ##### Other enhancements

-- Access to underlying elements' creation and scriptiong context-menu options, allowing the user to add elements and associations on the fly directly inside of the Advanced Mapping dialog.
+- Access to underlying elements' creation and scripting context-menu options, allowing the user to add elements and associations on the fly directly inside of the Advanced Mapping dialog.
 - Hiding of unusable mapping elements by default (hold down `alt` key to view all elements.
 Debug information is also made available).
-This helps declutter the Advanced Mapping dialog tree-views.
+This helps de-clutter the Advanced Mapping dialog tree-views.
 - `Ctrl + Enter` shortcut working inside of Advanced Mapping dialog.

-#### Tiles control type in Dynamice Forms
+#### Tiles control type in Dynamic Forms

 Front-end views are made up of many different types of UI components, often including custom components.
-To ficilitate an easy way to visually find the appropriate UI component, a `Tiles` control type has been added to the Dynamic Forms feature.
+To facilitate an easy way to visually find the appropriate UI component, a `Tiles` control type has been added to the Dynamic Forms feature.
 This feature allows Module Builders to configure any array of options to be displayed as tiles with icons for the user to select.
 It supports filtering and the `tab` and `enter` keyboard shortcuts.

 ![Dynamic Form Tiles Control Type Example](images/4.3/dynamic-form-tiles-control-type-example.png)